 The road where I parked my car had a hidden story about it.
-Known as the road leading to NIT or in opposite direction known as the DC’s road, was actually dedicated to a soldier.
-A soldier one had never heard off, despite of spending so many years in this place.
+Known as the road leading to NIT or in the opposite direction known as the DC’s road, was actually dedicated to a soldier.
+A soldier one had never heard off, despite spending so many years in the place.

 A cemented board under overgrown bushes and number of pamphlets forced on it, was all that was visible for this forgotten landmark.
 It had gone into hiding from the limelight of the world, which caught me unaware.
 I pondered over my ignorance, umpteen number of times I had crossed this part of the road, even halted so many times on the very spot, but never ever I had noticed the name given to the road.

 People from all walks of life, trudging from far places crossed this tri-junction, but hardly anyone knew or payed attention to what the road was named.
 Well they could be justified in their acts of ignorance, as moving on is the way of life, but moving ahead by forgetting your soldiers was something I’m not ready to accept.

 So I tried to strike a conversation with the nearby shopkeepers, who were not even aware of any such structure in close proximity to their shops.
 Little knowledge did they have regarding the name of the road.

 “What’s in a name!” was not the case here, as this was not a mere old cemented structure along the roadside, but a dedication and a remembrance in the fond memory of a soldier, who sacrificed his life for the nation.
 But at this point of time even the locals or natives of his own place could not place his acts of courage and valour.